Walking Cycle: Walking dead Moving

 Creating a walk cycle

-Walk cycles can be broken up into 4 frames key, namely Forward Contact Point, Passing Pose1, Back Contact Point and Passing Pose 2.
+A walking cycle can be broken up into 4 frames key, namely Forward Contact Point, Passing Pose1, Back Contact Point and Passing Pose 2.
 Frames that are drawn between these key poses (traditionally known as in-betweens/Inbetweening) are either hand-drawn or using computer software to interpolate them.

 Breakdown of Walk Cycle